 Talking back to architects and others using DXF exchange

-Simply load your drawing in gCADPlus and select File > DXF Tools > and choose DXFout.
-A copy of the drawing is produced with the same name that you have been working with, but with the extension .dxf and that will be able to be read by AutoCAD users.
+Simply load your drawing in gCADPlus, select File > DXF Tools >, and choose DXFout.
+A copy of the drawing is produced with the same name that you have been working with, but with the extension .dxf, and that will be able to be read by AutoCAD users.

-Autodesk provides a free application called DWG TrueView that can be used to test your conversion before sending the file off to your architect.
-Any AutoCAD version will load a DXF file, but if the architects require a dwg file, check with them and determine their AutoCAD version and save it from TrueView to DWG in that particular format.
+Autodesk provides a free application called DWG TrueView that can test your conversion before sending the file off to your architect.
+Any AutoCAD version will load a DXF file, but if the architects require a dwg file, check with them, determine their AutoCAD version, and save it from TrueView to DWG in that particular format.

-Here is an image showing a DXF file exported from gCADPlus in the TrueView environment.
+An image shows a DXF file exported from gCADPlus in the TrueView environment.
 Once the DXF has been shown to load correctly in TrueView, after establishing the version of AutoCAD your architect uses, you can send your dwg drawing to the recipient.

 Visit the gCADPlus download page.